yetanotherdeveloper/aio-test/README.md

 # aio-test
 Simple Benchmark comparing ASYNC disk read and SYNC ones

+# profiling
+To profile time of execution of functions with provided script *profile.stp* you will need to have installed System Tap(https://sourceware.org/systemtap/).
+Heaving it done please run:
+stap ./profile.stp --dyninst -c <path to aio_test executable>

 # License
 Copyright (c) 2016, Jacek Czaja
 All rights reserved.